lynxx131/dotnet.microservice/README.md

 Code is licensed under the ISC license to use as you wish.

-**NOTE:** The current version of this package is no longer being developed.
-A version 2.0 of the core Dotnet.Microservice packge is on its way with major changes.

 ## Installation

 Run the following from the package manager console to install the package